No-Horny/NoHorny/README.md

 <h3>Future plans</h3>

 - [ ] Firebase integration to cross plataform
-- [ ] Translation to other languages than english and portuguese
+- [ ] Translation to other languages
 - [ ] ...